NOAKES: WILL ACADEMIC ‘MOBSTERS’ SILENCE HIM?

 Prof Amaboo ‘Ames’ Dhai

-Dhai commissioned a report from North-West University nutrition professor Hester “Este” Vorster on LCHF.
-It is highly critical of Noakes and LHCF.
-Inexplicably, Dhai kept Vorster’s report secret from Noakes.
-She did not give him the opportunity to respond to Vorster’s adverse findings.
+Thus, the appeal process also revealed the HPCSA’s suspect use of secret reports to charge health professionals.
+Dhai commissioned a report from North-West University nutrition professor Hester “Este” Vorster that was highly critical of Noakes and LHCF.
+Inexplicably, Dhai kept it secret from Noakes.

 ‘The spell’ of UCT Faculty of Health Sciences